 Equipment You Need to Make this Holiday Cranberry Orange Jam Recipe

 This is a list of the equipment that you’ll need to make this Cranberry Orange Jam.
 It might look long, but you might have a lot of these already on hand, or you can pick up many of these easily for £5 or less.

 - Preserving or maslin pan – this is essentially a large non-reactive pan with a heavy base so it protects homemade jam from burning.
-I use this Mini Maslin Pan since I tend to make small batch jams, and the size makes it easy to store in our city-sized flat.
+I use this Mini Maslin Pan since I tend to make small batch jams, and the size makes it easy to store in our city-sized flat, but a traditional sized one may be more flexible.
 You don’t absolutely need a maslin pan, but it’s incredibly handy to have and worth the price (note: it’s also perfect for making and serving mulled wine).
 If you don’t have one, use a large stock pot with a heavy base, and make sure the jam comes up to no more than two-third of the way up when you are cooking it.

 - Long wooden spoon / Heat resistant spatula – for stirring the jam.

 - Jam funnel – a jam funnel has a wide base and will allow you to quickly get hot jam into the jars without mess.
 I use this one, which has an adjustable base, so it can fill small jars too.
 You can find them online starting from around £3, so it’s not a huge investment.